Array of Structures in c programing with example

 printf("Birthdate: %d/%d/%d\n", studentArray[1].birthdate.day, studentArray[1].birthdate.month, studentArray[1].birthdate.year);

-// Access and print the values of third Array
+// Access and print the values of the third student

 printf("Name of student: %s\n", studentArray[2].name);